sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gimp-separate+</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Rudimentary CMYK support for The GIMP
+Short desc    : Rudimentary CMYK support for The GIMP
 URL          : http://cue.yellowmagic.info/softwares/separate.html
-Лицензия     : GPLv2+ and MIT
+License      : GPLv2+ and MIT
-Описание     : Separate+ is a GIMP plug-in that convert an RGB image to CMYK format.
+Descript     : Separate+ is a GIMP plug-in that convert an RGB image to CMYK format.
 ```

 </details>